vgmstream/vgmstream/doc/TXTH.md

 loop_end_sample     = (value)|data_size
 ```

-#### LOOP SETTING
+#### LOOP SETTINGS
 Force loop on or off, as loop start/end may be defined but not used.
-If not set, by default it loops when loop_end_sample is defined and less than num_samples.
+If not set, by default it loops when loop_end_sample is defined and not bigger than num_samples.

 Special values:
 - `auto`: tries to autodetect loop points for PS-ADPCM data using data loop flags.